SENSUIKAN!

 2 December 1944:

-A special conference of more than 200 staff officers and specialists is held aboard the Sixth Fleet's flagship, the TSUKUSHI MARU to evaluate the results of the first kaiten ("Kikusui") mission to Ulithi.
+A special conference of more than 200 staff officers and specialists is held aboard Sixth Fleet's flagship, TSUKUSHI MARU to evaluate the results of the first kaiten ("Kikusui") mission to Ulithi.
 The staff considers reports and post-attack photo reconnaissance and concludes erroneously that three aircraft carriers and two battleships were sunk in the attack.

 January 1945: